-At Mount Sinai, whether you are a professional athlete, weekend warrior or an intramural league MVP, we offer all patients the highest level of orthopedic care.
-Our unique multidisciplinary approach to treatment allows our physicians to build comprehensive plans tailored to the individual patient’s performance goals and expectations.
+At Mount Sinai, whether you are a professional athlete, weekend warrior, or an intramural league MVP, we offer all patients the highest level of orthopedic care.
+Our multidisciplinary approach to treatment allows our physicians to build comprehensive plans tailored to the individual patient’s performance goals and expectations.

 Mount Sinai is one of only 14 hospitals across the country selected by the National Football League (NFL) and NFL Players Association to assist retired players needing joint replacement surgery through the Joint Replacement Program.
 The Spine Center at Mount Sinai is also one of five institutions selected as a preferred spine care site for retired players.

 We are also the official medical team for the United States Tennis Association (USTA) and the US Open Tennis Championships.